commitizen-tools/commitizen/docs/bump.md

   --check-consistency, -cc
-                        check consistency among versions defined in commitizen configuration and version_files --annotated-tag, -at  create annotated tag instead of lightweight one --signed-tag, -st  create a signed tag instead of lightweight one or annotated tag --changelog-to-stdout
+                        check consistency among versions defined in commitizen configuration and version_files --annotate, -a  create annotated tag instead of lightweight one --sign, -s  create a signed tag instead of lightweight one or annotated tag --changelog-to-stdout
                         Output changelog to the stdout --retry               retry commit if it fails the 1st time